-During 2014/15, I was not made aware of any breaches of control.
+During 2018/19, I was not made aware of any breaches of control.

 2) How do you gain assurance that all relevant laws and regulations have been complied with?
-Are you aware of any instances of non-compliance during 2013-14?
-If so, please provide details
+Have there been any instances of non-compliance during 2018-19?

-I am not aware of any actual, suspected or alleged frauds other than those reported to management and members as part of the regular updates on the Counter Fraud Work Programme.
+I am not aware of any actual, suspected or alleged frauds other than those (if any) reported to management and members as part of the regular updates on the Counter Fraud Work Programme.
 I am aware that all Authority matters are reviewed for their legality to ensure Authority expenditure, services and actions are within the law.
-As such we have appropriate legal arrangements in place headed by the monitoring officer (Deputy Clerk of Sunderland City Council) who reports to me directly.
+As such we have appropriate legal arrangements in place headed by the Monitoring Officer (Deputy Clerk of Sunderland City Council) who reports to Chief Fire Officer and his Senior Management Team, and has direct access to report to me as required.
 This gives reassurance that legal advice is sought where appropriate, that all reports to Authority and members must be reviewed by the legal services section, and that legal representation is made at all Authority meetings.

-In addition Authority reports are vetted by or on behalf of the monitoring officer to ensure compliance with legal requirements and there is legal representation at Authority meetings.
-In addition, the monitoring officer and senior members of Legal Services have access to reports which are considered by the Strategic Management Team.
+In addition, Authority reports are vetted by or on behalf of the Monitoring Officer to ensure compliance with legal requirements and there is legal representation at Authority meetings.
+In addition, the Monitoring Officer and senior members of Legal Services have access to reports which are considered by the Strategic Management Team.
 As part of their job description, solicitors are required to keep up to date with new and emerging legislation which affects local government.
 To assist in this role, the team subscribe to an electronic legal update service and various legal publications and regularly attend relevant training courses.
 As a member of the Association of Council Secretaries and Solicitors and Northern Secretaries Group, information is shared with other fire and rescue services, both regarding new legislation and case law and the approach and application of existing legal requirements.